High-Touch Patient Experience

 Patient Readiness Is a System, Not a Conversation

-It comes from structure delivered safely, outside clinical care, without adding burden to the practice.
+It comes from structure delivered safely outside clinical care.

 When readiness is supported: